Oginojō Station

 Oginojō Station (小木ノ城駅, Oginojō-eki) is a railway station in the town of Izumozaki, Santō District, Niigata Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Oginojō Station is served by the Echigo Line and is 22.7 kilometers from the terminus of the line at Kashiwazaki Station.

 Station layout

 The station consists of a single ground-level side platform serving one bi-directional track.
 There is no station building, but only a waiting room on the platform.

 The station is unattended.
-Suica farecard cannot be used at this station.
+Suica farecards cannot be used at this station.

 History

 Oginojō Station opened on 25 June 1958.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.